 Cons: This food tour is not suitable for vegans.
 If you’re vegetarian or have specific food allergies you are welcome to take the tour but it’s important to notify the host before you book.

 Check AvailabilityUnfortunately, with Zagreb not being known as a foodie destination, there aren’t many other food tours in Zagreb.
-It’s a shame as I’ve spent a lot of time in this city and it’s a wonderfully relaxed place to visit and the food is always excellent.
+It’s a shame as I’ve spent a lot of time in this city and it’s a wonderfully relaxed place to visit, and the food is always excellent.

-If you’re visiting Zagreb and would like to experience the food on offer, I highly recommend taking the tour mentioned as our top pick.
 Otherwise, you can easily spend a couple of hours exploring the Dolac market on your own.
 This open-air farmers’ market is the most famous market in Croatia.
 If you visit during a less busy period, you’ll find plenty of locals happy to chat with you.

 This post is part of our series on discovering the best Croatian food for visitors to Croatia.